banool/aptos-canvas/backend/README.md

 - `migrations`: Written by hand, this defines the DB schema.
 Use this to setup tables in the DB.
 - `entities`: This reads the tables in the DB and defines entities to help with reading to / writing from the DB and making it possible to expose data via GraphQL (courtesy of Seaography derive magic).
 - `move-types`: The `src/` in this dir is generated based on the GraphQL schema representation of the ABI of the Move module.
 See below for how to regenerate it.
 - `service`: Top level service that ties it all together.
 It can run the 3 desired combinations of services.
+We do this all in one place for convenience since coupling all the deps isn't a big deal.

 ## Local Development
 Spin up a local development environment (node API + txn stream service):